arangodb/docs/3.7/arangosearch-views.md

       as dictated by the customization attributes.

 {% hint 'warning' %}
-"bytes_accum" policy type is deprecated and remains in ArangoSearch for backwards compatibility with older versions.
-Please always use "tier" policy.
+The "bytes_accum" policy type is deprecated and remains in ArangoSearch for backwards compatibility with the older versions.
+Please make sure to always use the "tier" policy instead.
 {% endhint %}

   `consolidationPolicy` properties for `"bytes_accum"` type: